Reassessing Belgium’s “Failed” Counterterrorism Policy

 Editor’s Note: Belgium has earned a bad name in counterterrorism circles, with critics charging that its security services did too little too late when it came to disrupting the Islamic State and other groups on Belgian soil.
 The tragic terrorist attack in Brussels two years ago, however, marked a turning point.
 Thomas Renard and Rik Coolsaet of Egmont detail the significant steps Belgium has taken in recent years to improve its counterterrorism capacity.

 Not all of the criticisms were unfounded.
-The final report of the identified a number of shortcomings in the Belgian counterterrorism approach, in particular a lack of capacity, fragmentation of both the regulatory environment and the information flow, and an imbalance between prevention and repression.
+The final report of the parliamentary commission on the 22 March 2016 attacks identified a number of shortcomings in the Belgian counterterrorism approach, in particular a lack of capacity, fragmentation of both the regulatory environment and the information flow, and an imbalance between prevention and repression.
 Yet there was nothing really exceptional in those findings, as failures of varying degrees are commonly identified in the aftermath of terrorist attacks.
-Some criticisms also conflated a seemingly failed counterterrorism approach with a supposedly “.”
-While it is true that the Belgian institutional set-up adds a layer of complexity to the crafting of a coherent approach, things are not necessarily more complex than in other federal countries, such as the United States or Germany, that must coordinate the work of a large number of intelligence and law enforcement agencies, or even more centralized countries like France, where the between various services has been on various occasions.
+Some criticisms also conflated a seemingly failed counterterrorism approach with a supposedly “failed state.”
+While it is true that the Belgian institutional set-up adds a layer of complexity to the crafting of a coherent approach, things are not necessarily more complex than in other federal countries, such as the United States or Germany, that must coordinate the work of a large number of intelligence and law enforcement agencies, or even more centralized countries like France, where the lack of cooperation between various services has been pointed out on various occasions.

 Belgium-bashing has now passed out of fashion, but it continues to shape the perception of the country’s counterterrorism policies in some circles.
 Stereotypes die hard, but such biased perceptions fail to recognize the major developments that have taken place over the past few years.
 In spite of its small size and limited resources, Belgium is at the forefront of many initiatives against violent extremism.